 The truth is, you only need about half of what you’ve written down on that list of yours.

 The secret to packing for a motorcycle tour is packing light.
-And the best way to do that is to pack items that have multiple uses.
-Take clothes which you can wear for a few days, or take a small bottle of washing concentrate and wash as you go.
+And the best way to do that is to take items with multiple uses.
+Take clothes you can wear for a few days, or take a small bottle of washing concentrate and wash as you go.

 In the weeks leading up to your tour, you need to think about getting yourself ‘motorcycle fit.’

-Nobody is saying that you have to spend 4 hours a day in the gym.
-Nor are they saying that you need to take up that marathon training plan you never got around to.
+Nobody is saying you have to spend 4 hours a day in the gym.
+Nor are they saying you need to take up that marathon training plan you never got around to.

 But being physically fit has a direct correlation with being mentally fit.
 It should be a part of any beginner’s guide to motorcycle touring.

-I’d go as far as to recommend that if you ride motorbikes in any capacity, your personal health should be taken just as seriously as the health of your bike.
+I’d go as far as to recommend that if you ride motorbikes in any capacity, your physical health should be taken just as seriously as the health of your bike.

-Whilst you’re at it, improving your riding skills never did anybody any harm.
+Whilst you’re at it, improving your riding skills never did anybody any harm, either.
 Not only will it give you more confidence, but it’ll also develop your skills for when you have all that extra luggage on the back of your bike.

 6. Motorcycle Touring For Beginners: Others